 Dog News, Rehabilitation

-When one of the New Life K-9 program dogs needed help, Pleasant Valley State Prison’s incarcerated population was ready.
+When a New Life K-9 program dog needed help with surgery, Pleasant Valley State Prison’s (PVSP) incarcerated population was ready.

 Delta, named after Facility D where he was being trained, began having medical issues.
 The 18-month-old yellow Labrador retriever had hip and elbow dysplasia, requiring surgery, eliminating Delta from the program.